Dentsu Building: Description

 48 floors rise to 213.34 m (700 ft), it is the twelfth-tallest building in Tokyo and second-tallest in Shiodome, next to Shiodome City Center.

 It was designed by French architect Jean Nouvel and completed in 2002.
 It was built over the site of Tokyo's first train station, and sits aside the Hamarikyu Gardens, formerly the site of a shōguns vacation home.
 The Dentsu building is an example of contemporary architecture, featuring collectors on the roof to utilize rainwater for its plumbing system, as well as ceramic dots on the windows which, in concert with computerized window shades, control climate control expenditure.
 The Dentsu building has 70 elevators, including a special elevator reserved only for VIPs and executive management.

+Brookfield Asset Management agreed to buy the building from its owner in February 2026 in a deal reportedly worth about $1.9 billion.

 With the exception of sludge, all waste materials produced in the construction of the Dentsu Building were recycled.

-In 2021, the building was sold to an SPE composed of Hulic, Mizuho Leasing, etc.